n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 The top bar of the Editor UI contains the following information:

-- The text that appears in the top left is the *name* of the current workflow.
-You can edit this name anytime.
+- *Name* of the current workflow.
+By default, a new workflow is named "My Workflow", but can edit this name anytime.
-- Next to it, you have the option to add a *tag*.
-Tags help you organize your workflows by use case, domain, or whatever is relevant for you.
+- *Tag* of the current workflow.
+Tags help you organize your workflows by category, use case, or whatever is relevant for you.
+Tags are optional.
-- In the top right there is an orange *Save* button that saves the current workflow.
+- *Save* button that saves the current workflow.
-- Next to it, there is a *toggle* button used to activate or deactivate the current workflow.
+- *Toggle* button that activates or deactivates the current workflow.
+By default, workflows are deactivated.

 <figure><img src="/_images/courses/level-one/chapter-one/Editor-UI-top-bar.png" alt="Editor UI top bar" style="width:100%"><figcaption align = "center"><i>Editor UI top bar</i></figcaption></figure>